 Ohio offers the Save the Dream program to help those who are facing foreclosure.
 The program offers free credit counseling and other resources to help homeowners save their dream of owning a home.

-You can refinance your home if you’re a military member, police officer, teach or another hero through the Ohio Heroes program!
+You can refinance your home if you’re a military member, police officer, teacher or another hero through the Ohio Heroes program!
 Ohio Heroes can get lower rates when refinancing through the program.
 You can save as much as half on your mortgage rate.

 If you don’t already own a home, you might qualify for the 203K FHA loan.
 This loan allows you to purchase and repair the home you want all rolled into one mortgage payment.
 There are certain requirements and you must be a first time home buyer.